Market Cap (MCAP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Market Cap Historical Price

-According to the latest data gathered on Market Cap live price page, the current price of Market Cap is 0.000013USD.
+According to the latest data gathered on Market Cap live price page, the current price of Market Cap is 0USD.
 The circulating supply of Market Cap(MCAP) is

 In the past 24 hours, Market Cap has shown a price movement of